nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list persons as per _UC02: List persons_
+1. User requests to list persons as per <u>UC02: List persons</u>
 1. User requests to add a debt to specific persons in the list
-1. PayMeLah adds the debt to the persons and displays the result
+1. PayMeLah displays the debt is added to the persons

     Use case ends.